fogWraith/VesperNet-Crossbridge/INSTALL.md

 # VesperNet PPP Bridge Setup Guide

 This guide provides instructions for setting up and running the VesperNet PPP Bridge on Linux, macOS, and Windows systems.
-The bridge allows vintage computers / emulated environments to connect to the VesperNet PPP service for an authentic dial-up internet experiences.
+The bridge allows vintage computers / emulated environments to connect to the VesperNet PPP service for an authentic dial-up internet experience.

 ## System Requirements

 ### Linux/macOS
-- Python 3.6 or newer
+- Python 3.8 or newer
 - Physical serial port or USB-to-Serial adapter
 - or
-- PPP support in the OS (pre-installed on most Linux distributions and macOS)
+- For emulation: PTY / TCP Socket / Unix Socket

 ### Windows
-- Python 3.6 or newer
+- Python 3.8 or newer
 - Physical serial port or USB-to-Serial adapter
 - or
 - For emulation: Null-modem emulator (com0com, com2tcp, or similar)